 I have had a lot of time to reflect on this recently.
-In my 'other' job as COO of a health care service, we have gone through a period of significant and ongoing change.
+In my old job as COO of a health care service, we went through a period of significant and ongoing change.
 There was a huge transformation agenda planned across the organisation well before COVID hit and, amid moving our whole usually face to face practice online for staff and patient safety, we decided to pursue it anyway.
 What better time to transform a business than when it faces forced disruption.
 Other than ... staff fatigue, shortened time frames, and a global pandemic.
 So we have had to try a feel our way through this period without tipping people over the edge.
 How well we have done this has differed in any given week.

 Regardless of the petri-dish COVID, out of professional necessity I have - through a sheer number of years in the HR space if nothing else - a pretty good sense of what makes a good boss.
 They are respectful, fair, and clear in their expectations.
 This is far less common than it's simplicity suggests (I probably don't need to say this, you've all had bosses).
 Mostly people appeal to their authority - directly or indirectly - to get things done.
 To quote the Harvard Business Review; "someone with authority can demand compliance, but they can’t dictate optimism, trust, conviction, or creativity'.